 Lisa comes to this work from the private sector where she worked at one of Canada's leading communications firms with clients in agribusiness, healthcare, financial services and technology.
 Lisa brings private sector knowledge to public sector work.
 Hailing from Australia, Lisa also worked on major water infrastructure projects as the liaison between municipal government, engineering and the community..

 Foundations of Community Engagement is hosted on Thinkific, an online learning platform.
-After registering for the course, you will be sent log-in details for the course platform, where you'll find the course videos, materials, and workbook.
+After registering for the course, you'll receive an email with your log-in details and a link to the course, where you'll find the course videos, materials, and workbook.

 Small group coaching dates will be provided each month by email, and will also be posted on the course website.

 You'll have access to the course and coaching calls for 6 months after enrolment.